 - and provide consistent and structured exposure to modern concepts of professionalism.

 These small groups—a maximum of six students—stay together throughout all four years of medical school.
-Society groups meet weekly with their mentor for the first two years of medical school for a variety of clinical experiences.
+Society groups meet weekly with their mentor during the preclerkship years of medical school for a variety of clinical experiences.

 Mentors in the Societies Program are chosen from among the College's most distinguished clinician-educators.
 All are active, respected clinicians who have been recognized for their teaching skills and have devoted much of their academic careers to medical education.
-When mentors are absent, a mentor-at-large will fill in.
+When mentors are absent, a mentor-at-large fills in.

-Career advising components are also embedded within the program.
+Career advising components are embedded within the program.

-Clinical skills training within the Societies Program is robust, and starts with the onset of the curriculum.
-Clinical skills sessions utilizing real and standardized patients are coordinated with the basic science material the students are studying, allowing for meaningful integration of clinical and basic science concepts and real-life application of clinical thinking skills.
+Clinical skills training within the Societies Program is robust.
+Clinical skills sessions with real and standardized patients are coordinated with the basic science material the students are studying, facilitating the meaningful integration of clinical and basic science concepts and real-life applications for clinical thinking skills.

-By the end of year II, each student will conduct multiple histories and physical examinations during clinical encounters, write numerous "subjective, objective, assessment and plan" (SOAP) notes and perform numerous oral presentations.
+Before the end of the preclerkship years, each student will conduct multiple histories and physical examinations during clinical encounters, write numerous "subjective, objective, assessment and plan" (SOAP) notes and perform several oral presentations.
 Societies Mentors provide both formative and summative feedback, ensuring excellent preparation for ensuing clerkships.